jeffyyyy/angular-nodejs-express-mongo/README.md

 An experiment of using Angularjs backed with nodejs/express and Mongodb.

-Containing basicfunctions such as user authentication and management.
+Containing basic functions such as user authentication and management.

 A few Steps to make it work: